alexjlockwood/godesignpatterns/_drafts/2014-04-22-unbounded-buffered-channels.md

 title: 'Implementing an Unbounded, Buffered Channel'
 ---
 In Go, channels can either be unbuffered or buffered, and those that are buffered cannot grow in size.
+Through some clever use of these channels, however, we can easily implement such a structure ourselves.
+This blog post will walk through the implementation of an "unbounded buffered channel".

-The example below describes how one might go about implementing a buffered channel with unlimited size.
+Our data structure will The example below describes how one might go about implementing a buffered channel with unlimited size.

 ```go